 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In Glenview, the highest proportions of plantable space are found in golf and agricultural properties (Fig. 4).
+In Evanston, the highest proportions of plantable space are found in utility and park properties (Fig. 4).